CPK Insurance

 • Iowa businesses with 1+ employees are generally required to maintain workers' compensation; sole proprietors and some partners may be exempt, so studio owners should confirm their status before opening.

-• Iowa requires businesses to maintain proof of general liability coverage for most commercial leases, so studios renting space should be ready to show evidence of coverage.
+• Most commercial leases in Iowa require proof of general liability coverage, so studios renting space should be ready to show evidence of coverage.

 • Commercial auto minimum liability in Iowa is $20,000/$40,000/$15,000 for any business vehicle use, which matters if the studio transports equipment or staff in a company vehicle.